0115 964 7740 - law@curtisparkinson.com

 Conclusion

-The deception, conspiracy and family intrigue make this case quite an interesting one.
+The deception, conspiracy and family intrigue make this case fascinating.
 But, from a legal perspective, the forgery claim was not pivotal in the outcome of this case.

 Our Advice

-If you have any concerns about the circumstances in which a Will was prepared or need further information about making a Will or LPA, contact us.
+If you need further information or advice about making a Will or LPA, contact us.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.